ForestAdmin/documentation/how-tos/maintain/upgrade-notes-rails/upgrade-to-v8.md

 {% endhint %}

 {% hint style="info" %}
-Upgraded your agent but changes are not reflecting on your UI ?
-[Follow this note](../push-your-new-version-to-production.md).
+Please follow the recommended procedure to upgrade your agent version by following [this note](../push-your-new-version-to-production.md).
 {% endhint %}

 This upgrade unlocks the following features: